-Welia Health is a self-sustaining, county-owned, critical access hospital system in Mora with clinics in Mora, Pine City and Hinckley.
+Welia Health was established as a 501(c)(3) non-profit corporation in 2021 and has a primary service area including Kanabec and Pine Counties.
+It is a critical access hospital located in Mora with clinics in Mora, Pine City and Hinckley.
 The hospital serves East-Central Minnesota and Western Wisconsin with primary and secondary medical services, with a state-of-the-art four-bay surgery suite, 24-hour emergency department, an EMA/Paramedic-staffed ambulance service, a newly remodeled birthing center, and many more services to meet the needs of our communities.

 Fully accredited by the Joint Commission and a long-standing wellness partner within the communities it serves, Welia Health is a teaching site for Rural Physician Associate Program (RPAP) students, it precepts Physician Assistant (PA) and Nurse Practitioner (NP) students, and its pharmacists serve as adjunct faculty for the University of Minnesota College of Pharmacy.
 Medical students are welcomed for clinical educational experience in certified assistant, nursing, laboratory, radiology, health information, and nurse anesthetist programs.